contact-nat/restlet-sites/modules/com.restlet/tech-doc/studio/guide/02_editor/05_security.md

 ## Define a specific security on a resource or an operation

 To define a specific security for a resource, select your resource and choose your security schemes you want to apply to all your resource's operations.

-Then, you can select an operation to define its specific security.
+Alternatively, you can select an operation to define its specific security.

 ![Resource security panel](images/resource-security.png "Resource security panel")